 - Level: Use a level to ensure pictures hang straight, appliances aren’t on an angle, and shelves don’t slope.

 Needle-nose pliers: These pliers are ideal for delicate tasks, such as jewelry repair.

 - Utility knife: Break down boxes, slice into packaging, and open caulking tubes with a reliable utility knife.

 Useful Additional Tools

-- Adjustable Wrench: You will use the adjustable wrench to loosen or tighten nuts and bolts.
+- Adjustable wrench: An adjustable wrench loosens and tightens nuts and bolts.
 Consider the 8-inch size that handles most jobs and takes the place of an entire wrench set.

 Our Top Picks